 JR: Yes, indeed.
 I went to a national board meeting in Baltimore.
-At that time there were some tensions between me and a board member named Jo Ann Evansgardner.
-Jo Ann had a company called KNOW, Inc., She felt that she could manage the national office in a good way also and sometimes found fault with my operation, which was justified.
+At that time there were some tensions between me and a board member named Jo Ann Evans-Gardner.
+Jo Ann had a company called KNOW, Inc., She felt that she could manage the national office in a good way also and sometimes found fault with my operation, which may have been justified.
 We weren’t perfect, that’s for sure.

 I want to interject that during a lot of that time, I had a drinking problem.
 At that time in that board meeting in Baltimore, I was drunk.
 Jo Ann got up and said something about my company and me, and I just got up and called her a dirty name.
 That was the beginning of the demise of my company.

 Since that time, Jo Ann and I have met at a VFA dinner in New York, and I made amends to her for that, and she forgave me.
 We ended with no ill feelings about that.
-But I’ll add also that since that time, in fact, during the time that I made amends to her, I had begun a recovery program.
-By the grace of God, I’ve been clean and sober for over 35 years, and for any mistakes that I made during that time, I sincerely apologize to the board and to the members of NOW.
+But I’ll add that since that time, in fact, during the time that I made amends to her, I had begun a recovery program.
+By the grace of God, I’ve been clean and sober for over 36 years (as of 2022), and for any mistakes that I made during that time, I sincerely apologize to the board and to the members of NOW.

 KR: That is very generous of you to say because you did an amazing job for NOW.
 I was there during most of that time, and I know how you guys worked and what a great job you did.
 From my side, there’s nothing but gratitude and thanks for everything you did.
 Anything further that we haven’t covered?

 JR: At the time we were in Milwaukee on civil rights marches, if someone said, “Are you a feminist?”
 I would have said, “What’s that?”
-As I came to NOW and went to that first board meeting, I immediately adopted the label as a feminist.
-I identified as a feminist, and I have ever since.
-I still feel that equality in women and the justice that’s deserved, to me, it’s a matter of course.
+As I came to NOW and went to my first National Conference, I immediately adopted the label feminist.
+I identified as a feminist then, and I have ever since.
+I still feel that equality of women and the justice that’s deserved, to me, is a matter of course.
 I value that as a treasure of my life, that I gained that wisdom through my association with so many wonderful feminists in NOW.

 KR: And also, through the work you did.
 You helped change the world for women too, so you should be proud of that.